 Complete a Health Care Proxy Form

 If you haven’t already completed a Health Care Proxy form, we recommend you complete one now.
-A health care proxy is a legal document that identifies the person who will speak for you if you are unable to communicate for yourself.
+A health care proxy is a legal document that identifies the person who will speak for you if you can’t communicate for yourself.
 The person you identify is called your health care agent.
-If you are interested in completing a Health Care Proxy form, talk with your nurse.
-If you have completed one already, or if you have any other advanced directive, bring it with you to your next appointment.
+For more information about health care proxies and other advance directives, read the resource Advance Care Planning.

 Do Breathing and Coughing Exercises

 Practice taking deep breaths and coughing before your surgery.
 You will be given an incentive spirometer to help expand your lungs.
-For more information, please read How to Use Your Incentive Spirometer, located in the “After Your Surgery” section of this guide.
+For more information, read How to Use Your Incentive Spirometer.
 If you have any questions, ask your nurse or respiratory therapist.

-Eat a Healthy Diet
+Follow a Healthy Diet

-You should eat a well-balanced, healthy diet before your surgery.
-If you need help with your diet talk to your doctor or nurse about meeting with a dietitian.
+Follow a well-balanced, healthy diet before your surgery.
+If you need help with your diet, have trouble swallowing, or have a hard time maintaining your weight, talk with your doctor or nurse about meeting with a clinical dietitian nutritionist.

 Stop Taking Vitamin E

-If you take vitamin E, stop taking it 10 days before your surgery, because it can cause bleeding.
+If you take vitamin E, stop taking it 10 days before your surgery.
+Vitamin E can cause bleeding.
 For more information, read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).

-Purchase Hibiclens® Skin Cleanser
+Buy Hibiclens® Skin Cleanser

-Purchase a Wedge Pillow
+Buy a Wedge Pillow

 Stop Taking Certain Medications

-If you take aspirin, ask your surgeon if you should continue.
+If you take aspirin, ask your doctor if you should keep taking it.
 Aspirin and medications that contain aspirin can cause bleeding.
 For more information, read Common Medications Containing Aspirin and Other Nonsteroidal Anti-inflammatory Drugs (NSAIDs).

 Watch a Virtual Tour

-This video will give you an idea of what to expect when you come to Memorial Sloan Kettering’s main hospital on the day of your surgery.
+This video will give you an idea of what to expect when you come to Memorial Hospital (MSK’s main hospital) on the day of your surgery.

 Stop Taking Certain Medications